List of The Powerpuff Girls episodes: 10th anniversary special (2009)

-A special 22-minute episode was produced to celebrate the series' 10th anniversary.
-The episode in question, "The Powerpuff Girls Rule!!!", aired on January 19, 2009, and is included as a bonus feature on the 10th anniversary DVD box set.
+A special 22-minute episode titled "The Powerpuff Girls Rule!!!" was produced to celebrate the series' 10th anniversary.
+The episode aired on January 19, 2009, and is included as a bonus feature on the 10th anniversary DVD box set.

 CGI special (2014)

 On January 28, 2013, it was announced that a new CGI special titled "Dance Pantsed" starring the girls would premiere late 2013.
 By the end of the year however, it was announced that the special would air on January 20, 2014.
 Craig McCracken did not participate in the production and has had no say regarding the special.

 Home media

-The following is a list of Blu-ray, DVD, and VHS releases for The Powerpuff Girls.
+The following is a list of VHS, DVD, and Blu-ray releases for The Powerpuff Girls.
 Season one was first released in 2007 on Region 1 (US) and Region 4 (Australia); no other seasons were released separately in the United States, though seasons 2 and 3 were released in Australia.
 To mark the 10th anniversary of the show in 2009, the complete series DVD box set containing all the seasons, the Christmas TV movie, and "The Powerpuff Girls Rule!!!" special was released in the US; in 2015, the complete series was released on DVD in Australia.